SEGVeenstra/washington/washington/README.md

 ## Widgets

-To use `Washington` in your Flutter application you can use a set of convenient widgets that help you build or trigger UI elements based on events and state changes.
+When using `Washington` in your Flutter application you can use a set of convenient widgets that help you build or trigger UI elements based on events and state changes.

 ### StateProvider